Arobase92/alx-system_engineering-devops/0x01-shell_permissions/README.md

 15-script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
 16-changes the owner and the group owner of _hello to vincent and staff respectively.
+17-script that will play the StarWars IV episode in the terminal.